 Click HERE for Column Ordering Information

 Cogent TYPE-C™ HPLC Columns are made with silica hydride particles and ligands that help separate closely related compounds and can have an orthogonal selectivity compared to ordinary silica based columns.
 These "hydride" and "bidentate" columns are known as a best choice for analyses of polar compounds or for hard to separate hydrophobic compounds.
 Unique selectivity, fast methods, very fast equilibration between runs, method precision and ease of method development are why they are often a first choice for LCMS or HPLC.
 Used for metabolomics, medicinal chemistry and many other disciplines as they can separate compounds that may be both polar or non-polar in nature.

 Every column is individually tested for specification conformance and supplied with a test chromatogram.
 Choose from analytical, preparative and guard column formats.
-Our onsite laboratory is well equipped to support optimizing and troubleshooting method and our technical team is eager to help and answer any questions you may have.
+Our laboratory is well equipped to support optimizing and troubleshooting method and our technical team is eager to help and answer any questions you may have.
 All Cogent HPLC can be manufactured with metal free coated, stainless steel hardware.

 Resource and Technical Information Links are Listed Below:

 - Application Notes Listed by Compounds (Switch to Resource Center)

 - Bibliography of References (Switch to Resource Center)